 Our workshops are evidence-based and participatory.
-They’re designed to help young people explore these issues surrounding sexual violence – including sexting, pornography, and consent – in a safe and informative environment.
+They’re designed to help young people explore the issues surrounding sexual violence in a safe and informative environment.

-Workshops are broken down into age appropriate sessions for S1/2, S3/4, S5/6, 18–25yr olds, with sessions focusing on the following topics:
+Workshops are broken down into age-appropriate sessions for S1/2, S3/4 and S5/6, with sessions focusing on the following topics:

 A safe space for young people to talk openly about and explore how we can use and practice consent in our everyday lives.
 We will discuss consent as free agreement, without any pressure.